Dinu-Sri/wpnichetheme/README.md

 ## Requirements to Develop or Modify the Theme

-You need to install AMPPS, WAMP, or XAMP to make your server environment compositable with WordPress installation.
+You need to install AMPPS, WAMP, or XAMP to make your server environment compatible with WordPress installation.

 ## Development Path